Swapnil-Trivedi/Swapnil-Trivedi/README.md

 - 👋 Hi, I’m @Swapnil-Trivedi
 - 👀 I’m interested in networking, automation and computer vision
-- 🌱 I’m currently learning advnace networking skils and computer vision techniques
+- 🌱 I’m currently learning advnace networking skils and frontend desigining for Mobile devices
-- 💞️ I’m looking to collaborate on computer vision and any ML/AI project over python
+- 💞️ I’m looking to collaborate on computer vision, Android development and any ML/AI project over python
 - 📫 How to reach me hitme up on my linkedin and drop a hi

 <!---